Sanny26/COOL_Py/examples/README.md

 # Example Cool Programs

-The examples directory contains a few small and not so small example programs which illustrate various aspects of the Cool programming language.
+The examples directory contains a few example programs which illustrate various aspects of the Cool programming language.

 | PROGRAM                            | DESCRIPTION                                                                                                                 |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|